MicaelOps/minecraft-gameserver/README.md

 Main Goals:

+- Write everything from scratch, no external libraries used
 - Multithreaded world system (possibly with different world generation algorithms in the future)
 - Plugin system for c++ plugins
 - Learning design patterns applications, advanced networking
-- Become a suitable replacement for original java providers (spigot,paperspigot,bukkit)!
-A safe heaven for C++ Bottom Gs.
+- Compete with original java interfaces (spigot,paperspigot,craftbukkit)!
+A safe haven for C++ OGs.

 Future testing: